Schedule

 Is there communication with parents when your child doesn’t recognize that tutoring or extra support is needed?

-What is the process or timeline with working with the college/career counselor and how does that process work - what grade do they start?
+What is the process or timeline with working with college/career counselor and how does that process work - what grade do they start?
 Do the kids have to seek her out?

 The college and career counseling program at St. A’s spans all four years.
+Click here for the College and Career counseling webpage.

 During freshman year, students are guided in looking at graduation requirements and planning their four years to meet them.
 We also work with student interests to begin learning about potential careers.